tilburgsciencehub/website/content/building-blocks/automate-and-execute-your-work/reproducible-work/config-VM-GCP.md

 #### Bost disk settings

-As we scroll-down through the configuration process, we'll skip to [Boot Disk settings](https://cloud.google.com/compute/docs/disks).
+As we scroll down through the configuration process, we'll skip to [Boot Disk settings](https://cloud.google.com/compute/docs/disks).

 Think of your boot disk as your instance's storage locker - here, you get to pick its type (standard or SSD), size, and the VM image (Operating System) you want to load on it.